Integrate LangChain with kluster.ai#

 That's all you need to start with LangChain and the kluster.ai API!
 Next, this guide will explore building a multi-turn conversational agent that showcases how memory and context can elevate your chatbot to a more interactive, intelligent experience.

-- First, import the necessary LangChain components for memory management, prompt handling, and kluster.ai integration
+Import LangChain components - inside your new file, import the following components for memory management, prompt handling, and kluster.ai integration:

 from langchain.chains.conversation.memory import ConversationBufferMemory from langchain_community.chat_message_histories import ChatMessageHistory from langchain_core.messages import HumanMessage from langchain_core.prompts import ChatPromptTemplate, MessagesPlaceholder from langchain_openai import ChatOpenAI

-- Next, create a memory instance to store and manage the conversation’s context, allowing the chatbot to remember previous user messages.
-Finally, you'll configure the
+- Create a memory instance - to store and manage the conversation's context, allowing the chatbot to remember previous user messages.

 ChatOpenAI

-model to point to kluster.ai’s endpoint (with your API key and chosen model).
-Remember, you can always change the selected model based on your needs# 1.
-Create a memory instance to store the conversation message_history = ChatMessageHistory() memory = ConversationBufferMemory(memory_key="chat_history", return_messages=True)
+model - point to kluster.ai's endpoint with your API key and chosen model.
+Remember, you can always change the selected model based on your needs# Create your LLM, pointing to kluster.ai's endpoint llm = ChatOpenAI( base_url="https://api.kluster.ai/v1", api_key="INSERT_API_KEY", model="klusterai/Meta-Llama-3.1-8B-Instruct-Turbo", )

-- Next, define a prompt template that includes a system instruction for the assistant, a placeholder for the conversation history, and an input slot for the user’s query
+- Define a prompt template - include a system instruction for the assistant, a placeholder for the conversation history, and an input slot for the user's query

 ConversationChain

-by passing in the LLM, memory, and this prompt template—so every new user query is automatically enriched with the stored conversation context and guided by the assistant’s role# 4.
-Create the conversation chain conversation = ConversationChain( llm=llm, memory=memory, prompt=prompt )
+- pass in the LLM, memory, and this prompt template so every new user query is automatically enriched with the stored conversation context and guided by the assistant's role# Create the conversation chain conversation = ConversationChain( llm=llm, memory=memory, prompt=prompt )

-- Now, it's time to prompt the model with the first question.
-You can prompt it with any question; the example chosen here is designed to demonstrate context awareness between questions
+- Prompt the model with the first question - you can prompt the model with any question.
+The example chosen here is designed to demonstrate context awareness between questions

 from langchain.chains import ConversationChain